DataWraith/utility-belt/README.md

 - Grid2D class
   - TODO Ability to 'fold' grids like pieces of paper (along or, between two columns)
+- TODO: Neighbor-with-directions iterator that returns both the neighbors and the direction to reach them

 ### Search for combinatorial optimization